Mastercard/loyalty-user-management-reference-app/README.md

 - [License](#license)

 ## Overview <a name="overview"></a>
-This is a reference application that demonstrates how Loyalty User Management API can be used for the supported operations.
+This is a reference application to demonstrate how Loyalty User Management API can be used for the supported operations.
 Please see here for details on the API: [Mastercard Developers](https://developer.mastercard.com/loyalty-user-managemennt/documentation/).
 This application illustrates connecting to the Loyalty User Management API with encryption.
 To call these APIs, consumer key, .p12 files and encryption certs are required from your [Mastercard Developers](https://developer.mastercard.com/dashboard) project.

 ### Compatibility <a name="compatibility"></a>